 No. Unfortunately, we do not grant deferrals under any circumstances.

 No, we only have one admission cycle per year.
-Prospective candidates can apply anytime between mid-October 2022 and early January 2023, when the application closes.
+Prospective candidates can apply anytime between mid-September 2022 and early January 2023, when the application closes.
 All files will be reviewed after the January deadline.

 On the online the application, the correct term for the 2024 cohort is summer 2022-23.
 Due to our summer start term, the summer quarter falls into the 2022–23 academic year.